 Changes to your requirements

-- What will happen with rent costs for University accommodation following the latest updates on the spring term?
+- What will happen with rent costs for University accommodation following the latest updates on the summer term?

 - My residence is managed by a private provider (such as Unite) but I was placed here by the University, can I apply for a rent refund?